Fashion

 Outerwear

 You will need different weight of coats for different seasons as well as waterproof outerwear.
-A flattering style for any outerwear is the belted coat.
+The most beautiful style for any outerwear is the belted coat.
 It follows your natural silhouette without erasing your feminine shape even if it’s a thick bulky coat.
-You can find this style in lighter weight jackets, rain coats, and heavy winter coats.
+You can find this style in lighter weight jackets, raincoats, and heavy winter coats.

 "Whatever is true, whatever is honorable, whatever is just, whatever is pure, whatever is lovely, whatever is commendable, if there is any excellence, if there is anything worthy of praise think about these things."
 Philippians 4:8 Blogging about country living, homemaking, fashion and decor tips with a penchant for all things princessy, Barbie